Medicinal cannabis treatment

 In Queensland, all doctors can prescribe Schedule 4 - cannabidiol (CBD) and Schedule 8 - tetrahydrocannabinol (THC) or tetrahydrocannabinol: cannabidiol (THC:CBD) products without a Queensland approval.

-- Therapeutic Goods Administration website’s Access to medicinal cannabis product page or phone 1800 020 653
+For further information read the TGA website’s Access to medicinal cannabis product page, or phone 1800 020 653.

 Approvals doctors require to prescribe medicinal cannabis

 Doctors require a Therapeutic Goods Administration (TGA) approval to prescribe unregistered medicinal cannabis products in Queensland.
 These approvals are granted under the Commonwealth Department of Health, Special Access Scheme Category B (SAS Cat B) or Authorised Prescriber Schemes.
 Please use TGA Online to make your application.

 There are various regulatory requirements under the Medicines and Poisons (Medicines) Regulation 2021 regarding the prescribing of monitored medicines (including Schedule 8 medicinal cannabis), including prescription requirements, and compliance with relevant departmental standards.

 Conditions that medicinal cannabis can be prescribed for